Seasides-india/2022/content/sessions/web_app_security.md

 <h2>About Trainer :</h2>

-**Shivang Desai** is a senior security researcher at Microsoft.
-His work majorly focuses on enhancing security for mobile products and developing methodologies to mitigate further attacks on organisations.

-He has 9+ years of experience in the mobile security field.
-He is an avid blogger and his blogs have been referenced in various international media including Forbes, Fox News, The Mirror, The Register, etc.
+**Swathi Kudva** is working as an Application Security Team Lead at Appsecco.
+Swathi is an Application Security enthusiast with a strong passion for Web security, Mobile Application Security and Modern API Security.
+Swathi has a total of 6 years’ experience in client facing security assessments and has worked on applications of different domains comprising of healthcare, banking, e-commerce etc, which has given her an insight into the critical vulnerabilities present in these applications.
+Swathi has identified several critical issues in various websites.

 <!--
 <a align="center" class="btn primary" target="_blank" rel="noopener" href="https://docs.google.com/forms/d/1l0JWU9j-t_i0xJDF6NK7SPQoevcGx_ijkmsMoyvmxPk">Register</a>